appstersio/krates-plugin-digitalocean/README.md

 ## License

-StaticPages.io plugin is licensed under the MIT License.
+Krates is licensed under the MIT License.
 See [LICENSE](LICENSE.txt) for full license text.

 Kontena is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for full license text.